 Stylianos Trillides is a senior associate with the corporate finance department of the firm.
-He holds an LLB from Brunel University, London, an LLM in commercial and corporate law from Queen Mary, University of London and was admitted to the Cyprus Bar in 2012.
+He holds an LLB from Brunel University London, an LLM in Commercial and Corporate Law from Queen Mary, University of London and was admitted to the Cyprus Bar in 2012.
 In addition, he has completed courses by the Chartered Institute of Arbitrators on International Arbitration.
 Stylianos has wide-ranging expertise in real estate law, commercial law and banking and finance, through his experience frequently advising both local and international high-profile clients.
-He focuses on advising HNWIs, corporate entities and financial institutions on cross-border finance transactions and real estate transactions and also has an interest in international arbitration.
-He is currently acting as the firm's data protection officer and often advises clients on legal and regulatory matters concerning privacy laws.
-In addition, Stylianos is a university lecturer on matters relating to banking and finance law and has authored various articles and press releases in notable international guides and publications and regularly attends conferences in Cyprus and abroad.
+He focuses on advising HNWI, corporate entities and financial institutions on cross-border finance transactions and real estate transactions, and also has an interest in international arbitration.
+He is currently acting as the firm's data protection officer and often advises clients on legal and regulatory matters in relation to privacy laws.
+In addition, Stylianos is a university lecturer on matters relating to banking and finance law, and has authored various articles and press releases in notable international guides and publications.
+He regularly attends conferences in Cyprus and abroad.
 He is fluent in Greek, English and French.

-332 Agiou Andreou Street 3035 Limassol Cyprus Tel: +357 25 871599 Fax: +357 25 344548 stella.strati@pavlaw.com strillides@pavlaw.com an LBR business
+332 Agiou Andreou str.
+3035 Limassol Cyprus Tel: +357 25 871599 Fax: +357 25 344548 stella.strati@pavlaw.com strillides@pavlaw.com www.pavlaw.com

-ISBN 978-1-83862-821-5
+ISBN 978-1-83862-280-0